yeatmanlab/roar-infosec/employee-lifecycle/offboarding-checklist.md

   - [ ] Remove the employee from the ROAR GitHub organization.
   - [ ] Revoke access to all repositories.
   - [ ] Ensure any personal access tokens related to the organization are revoked.

-- [ ] Sentry
-  - [ ] Remove the employee's Sentry account or revoke access to projects.
-  - [ ] Reassign monitoring tasks previously managed by the employee.

-- [ ]  Cypress Cloud
-  - [ ] Remove the employee's access to Cypress Cloud.
-  - [ ] Transfer ownership of any tests or projects managed by the employee.

 - [ ] Clever: Revoke access to Clever accounts and integrations.